Demystifying When Pruning Works via Representation Hierarchies: Representative Prompts

 \section{Representative Prompts}

-We summarize the representative prompt categories used throughout our analysis in Table \ref{tab:prompt}, including multiple-choice selection, mathematical reasoning, and open-ended generation.
-These prompts are intentionally designed to cover a diverse range of task formats and difficulty levels commonly encountered in both evaluation benchmarks and real-world usage.
+We summarize the representative prompt categories used throughout our analysis in Table~\ref{tab:prompt}, including multiple-choice classification, mathematical reasoning, and open-ended generation.
+These prompts are designed to cover a diverse range of task formats and difficulty levels commonly encountered in both evaluation benchmarks and real-world usage.

 Notably, some of the prompts are relatively simple and require only basic reasoning or factual knowledge.
 However, despite their simplicity, we observe that compressed models may still exhibit severe performance degradation, particularly in generative settings.
 This highlights that the observed failures are not merely due to task difficulty, but rather stem from the intrinsic sensitivity of the generation process to model compression.
 These representative prompts therefore serve as controlled yet informative probes for analyzing the robustness and failure modes of compressed language models.